epccs/RPUlux/Hardware/Schooling/readme.md

 ## ^2 AVR weak pull-up and AL8805 analog CTRL

 I was having problems with my [SelfTest] where I was only seeing about half the expected current from an AL8805.
-I was getting about 330mA with a 0.3 Ohm set resistor.

 [SelfTest]: https://github.com/epccs/RPUlux/tree/master/SelfTest